A to Z of Destinations

 Solo travel doesn’t have to mean ‘alone’.
 If travelling independently you’ll almost certainly meet other independent travellers, especially if you stay in guesthouses, lodges or hostels.
 If it’s the locals you want to meet, try family-run B&Bs, homestays or community-run accommodation.

 Another option is to travel with a small-group tour company.
-Explore, for instance, says that 55-60% of its clients are travelling alone.
 If you’re prepared to share a room with someone, many of the tour companies that advertise in Wanderlust waive the single supplement.
 The majority of participants on special-interest trips, such as cooking, painting or photography tours, tend to be travelling solo, whether they are single or not.
 And expedition cruises and certain safaris tend to be sociable and ideal for solos.

 Even if you don’t want to do the whole trip with a tour operator, it is worth starting off with a group – this will give you a chance to acclimatise and gain confidence.
 You may find that other members of the group are doing the same, so could be future travel companions.
 Several websites specialise in finding travel companions, not least Wanderlust’s community website – go to myWanderlust.